-Every device—smartphone, tablet, eReader, laptop—seems to come with its own charger.
-But do you really need all these chargers?
+Every device—smartphone, tablet, or laptop—seems to come with its own charger.
+But do you really need all these different cables and charging blocks?
 Can you re-use the same charger for multiple devices?

-Types of Chargers
+The Different Types of Chargers

 While chargers are becoming more standardized over time, there are still a variety of different charger types in wide use: